writings

 for the love of words and pictures and true stories

-Here lives the beating heart of my passion for bringing words and pictures and true stories together.
+Here lives the beating heart of my lifelong passion for bringing words and pictures and true stories together.

 CULTIVATING STORY

 Many years ago, I met a woman who was en route from being a journalist in New York to being a novelist in Vermont.
 "How does a journalist on Friday become a novelist on Monday?"
 I enquired.
-"Well," she offered, "as a journalist I have to report the facts, but as a novelist I get to tell the truth."
+"Well," she offered, "as a journalist I had to report the facts, but as a novelist I get to tell the truth."

 “Life is not what one lived, but what one remembers and how one remembers it in order to recount it.”
 Gabriel García Márquez, Living to Tell the Tale, 2003.

-PUBLISHED WORKS | PUBLIC READNGS
+PUBLISHED WRITINGS & PUBLIC READNGS

 words ...